 Do you want to explore unlocking capital or deploying capital to benefit women and girls?
 Are you excited about the power of women to make markets?
 Do you want to contribute materially to the United Nations’ Sustainable Development Goals around women and girls?
 Are you ready to get beyond the talk and get to the strategies and tactics of action?

-This new 2-day intensive course is designed to help you navigate the emerging world of gender smart investing so that you can develop tangible strategies and practice to more easily and quickly integrate gender smart investing as part of an overall investing practice.
+This 3-day intensive course is designed to help you navigate the emerging world of gender smart investing so that you can develop tangible strategies and practice to more easily and quickly integrate gender smart investing as part of an overall investing practice.
 Two of the top globally recognized pioneers in gender lens and impact investing will lead the training, sharing their insights and working with you on the key practices of gender lens investing.

 What is Gender Lens Investing?